oracle/graalpython/docs/user/OsInterface.md

 * `os.access` and any other functionality based on `faccessat` POSIX function does not support:
   * effective IDs
   * `follow_symlinks=False` unless the mode is only `F_OK`

+## Relation to Python native extensions

+Apart from operating system interfaces exposed as builtin Python level modules, Python native extensions executed via the GraalVM LLVM runtime may also access OS interfaces at the C level.
+How such accesses are handled depends on the GraalVM LLVM runtime configuration.

+At this point, the only combination where OS handles, such as file descriptors, can be shared between Python and the C code of Python extensions is with `native` PosixModuleBackend and `native` mode of GraalVM LLVM runtime.
+This combination is the default for the `graalpython` launcher.